 The department offers the full range of degree programs-BS, MS and PhD.
 All programs are offered in both Stillwater and Tulsa.
-To be admitted to the BS degree program the student must have minimum overall GPA of 2.0.
-The student must also have taken and maintained a 2.5 GPA for CS 1113, CS 2133 and MATH 2144, with no course grade less than "C."
+Students are admitted to the BS degree on a probationary basis.
+The student must have minimum overall GPA of 2.0; take CS 1113, CS 2133, MATH 2144 and MATH 2153 with no course grade less than "C" and have a GPA for the four courses of 2.5 to remain in the program.